pynvme/pynvme/doc/features.rst

    logging.info("model number: %s" % nvme0.id_data(63, 24, str))

-It retrieves bytes from 24 to 63, and intepret them as a `str` object.
-If the third argument is ommited, they are inteprted as an `int`.
+It retrieves bytes from 24 to 63, and interpret them as a `str` object.
+If the third argument is omitted, they are interpreted as an `int`.

 .. code-block:: python